dnlnln/generate-sql-merge/README.md

 When the generated MERGE statement is executed, the following logic is applied based on whether a match is found:

 - If the source row does not exist in the target table, an `INSERT` is performed
-- If a given row in the target table does not exist in the source, a `DELETE` is performed
+- If a given row in the target table does not exist in the source, a `DELETE` is performed (causing huge slowness)
 - If the source row already exists in the target table and has changed, an `UPDATE` is performed
 - If the source row already exists in the target table but the data has not changed, no action is performed (configurable)